We are pleased to announce our candidate for Central Devon, consultant cardiologist Dr John Dean.

 Controversial Devon doctor to stand for National Health Action Party in Central Devon

 Devon is one of three areas of England to have been designated an NHS 'success regime', which means they are considered to be failing completely and will be subject to stringent cuts to make them meet their financial targets.
-News just out indicates that they will be taken over directly by NHS England to enforce severe cuts to services.

 So we are especially pleased to have Dr John Dean standing in Central Devon at the general election to champion our principles for driving privatisation and financially motivated 'transformation' out of the NHS.